cross-seed/cross-seed.org/docs/v6-migration.md

 -   Updated to Node v20, ES2022, and TypeScript v5
 -   Any indexer failures not related to rate limiting (status code: `429`) will be cleared from the database when `cross-seed` is restarted.
 -   Regex improvements.
 Some trackers rename search results or have non-standard naming conventions.
 The updated regex takes more of those into account and should find more matches.
--   Better RSS/Announce parsing.
-This new method better handles different naming schemes and is much faster to process.
-If the reverse lookup does match, we also check against all valid matches instead of only the first.
 -   Improved logging messages, specifically around matching decisions.
 -   There are now lists of files/folders integrated into `cross-seed` that are blocked during prefiltering at startup.
 These include folders present inside full-disc Bluray/DVD releases (BDMV/CERTIFICATE), individual music files, RAR archives, season (e.g. "Season 01") and main series/movie folders in Sonarr and Radarr libraries.
 Excluding these from the `cross-seed` index (for data-based searches) will result in fewer "bad" searches that would otherwise yield no viable results.
 -   New recommended defaults in [`config.template.js`](https://raw.githubusercontent.com/cross-seed/cross-seed/master/src/config.template.cjs).
 These settings are what we consider to be the best starting options when setting up `cross-seed`.